Many refugees are nervous about what the new Financial Act Deal will mean for them – read our answers here.

 - Has the term refugee been changed?

 No, but they will change the wording on the residence card, the sentence “med mulighed for varigt ophold” will be changed to “med henblik på midlertidigt ophold”.
-This could affect the right to free education above high school level, but we now have a reply from the Ministry saying that access to education for various refugee groups will not be changed.
+This could affect the right to free education above high school level, but the Ministry has replied that access to education or any other rights for various refugee groups will not be changed.
 In other words, it is still only refugees with a 7(3) status who do not have free access.

 - How will a recognised refugee be affected by the restrictions?